Share

 "We are very excited for Hayley visit down under”.

-In Melbourne, Hayley will be hosted by the National Sports Convention delivering speeches, attending round table discussions and meeting with colleagues from far and wide, including Sport Singapore.
+In Melbourne, Hayley will be hosted by the National Sports Convention (NSC) delivering speeches, attending round table discussions and meeting with colleagues from far and wide, including Sport Singapore.

 Hayley will be working with other colleagues from England, as part of panel discussions.
 The theme of the conference is sport’s impact on society and Hayley will be sharing why movement, physical activity and sport matters to her, our work and our communities in Greater Manchester.